 Due to the fact that she can sport just about any accent and looks great as a blond, Gati is one of those chameleon actresses, like Toni Collette, that is often not recognized.

 Liesl Obrecht Will Never Be Mother of the Year

-Back to her current role, Gati explains that Obrecht's feelings toward daughter Lisa (or Schatze, meaning "darling" or "treasure") are "challenging."
+Back to her current role, Gati explains that Obrecht's feelings toward daughter Britt (or Schatze, meaning "darling" or "treasure") are "challenging."
 "Her affection for her daughter is there but it's minimal at best.
 There is some warmth.
 She tries.
 The writers open the window a tiny bit - I reach through and then bang, so it's very carefully contrived.
 There's an attempt, but she's not successful."